THE OWL RESEARCH INSTITUTE

 Denver Holt is the founder and president of the ORI, a nonprofit he started 30 years ago.
 Today, it is one of the premier owl research centers in the world, just as Holt is one of the leading experts.

-Holt is a widely published author and has been featured in countless articles from National Geographic to the New York Times, as well as many television programs.
+Holt is a widely published author who has been featured in many articles from National Geographic to the New York Times, as well as in many television programs.
 He has educated and entertained people from all walks of life and enjoys guiding, meeting new people, and expanding his knowledge of wildlife and the natural world.

 Her research, focused primarily on North American owls, has afforded her the opportunity to travel and work throughout western Montana, Alaska, and Wyoming.
 She shares her passion for field biology, natural history, and long-term research through public speaking, scientific papers, and bringing the public into the field to observe research in action.